XandrCherepanov/xandrcherepanov.github.io/README.md

-xandrcherepanov.github.io
+alexin.tech
 =========================

-My personal blog for notes about Linux, Mac OS and other
+My personal blog about programming, Linux, Mac OS X and other